Brooklyn Navy Yard: 1990s and 2000s

 After the decline of shipbuilding at the Brooklyn Navy Yard, it became an area of private manufacturing and commercial activity, though a naval detachment remained at the Brooklyn Navy Yard until 1993.
 By the early 1990s, there was a large increase in the number of small businesses at the yard due to its proximity to Manhattan, as well as a large availability of space at a relatively low cost.
 In 1990, twenty-two small businesses signed leases for 88,000 ft2, and by the next year, the habitable portions of the Brooklyn Navy Yard were 97% leased.
 The Navy Yard had 180 tenants who hired a combined 3,500 employees by 1991.
 The redevelopment of the Brooklyn Navy Yard and the Brooklyn Army Terminal spurred ideas for revitalizing Brooklyn's waterfront.
 Because of community opposition, a medical-waste treatment plant at the Navy Yard was not built.

 In 1995, construction started on a new cogeneration plant, the first in the United States to be constructed through the specifications of the federal Clean Air Act.
 The new cogen facility, located at Building 41, was to replace the temporary facility as well as the existing oil boiler plants at the site.
 It was completed in 1996 and is operated by ConEdison.
 Also in 1996, the Brooklyn Navy Yard Development Corporation received $739,000 to study possible uses for the Navy Yard.
 Community leaders supported the construction of housing on the yard, while they opposed the construction of the proposed trash incinerator.
 The city started including the Navy Yard within its capital budget in 1997, taking over maintenance of the yard.

 In April 1999, actor Robert De Niro and Miramax Films announced that they were studying the possibility of constructing a film studio at Brooklyn Navy Yard.
 However, the deal with De Niro's group fell through later that year, in part due to a lack of commitment.
 The city selected a new developer, Douglas C. Steiner, who signed a 70-year lease with the Brooklyn Navy Yard Development Corporation in October 1999.
 The proposal was initially controversial among the Hasidic Jewish population of the surrounding area, whose leaders objected that the film industry was too immodest for the Hasidic Jewish principles.
 Ultimately, Steiner Studios was built at a cost of $118 million and opened at the yard in 2004.
+In 2015, artist Bettina WitteVeen used space at the Navy Yard to mount the fourth installation in her series "When We Were Soldiers … once and young", after trying to get permission from the owners for five years; this was the first time an exhibit had been held at the Navy Yard.